romiojoseph/at-protocol/node-scripts/create-pages/README.md

 1.  **Create New Post:** Guides you through entering the details for a new post.
 2.  **Manage Posts:** Lists existing posts with options to view details, edit, or delete them.
 Supports pagination for long lists.
-3.  **Export All Posts to JSON:** Fetches all your `app.blog.post` records and saves them to a timestamped JSON file in the script's directory.
+3.  **Export All Posts to JSON:** Fetches all your `sky.write.on.pages` records and saves them to a timestamped JSON file in the script's directory.
 4.  **Exit:** Closes the script.

 ## Post Fields